shravanisaraf/spell-checker-python/README.md

 # SpellChecker

 SpellChecker is a simple Python command-line application designed to help users check the spelling of words and provide suggestions for misspelled words.
+**The mydictionary.txt file has a limited number of words.
+Add more words according to your preference!!**

 ## Features